Skip to content

 ./deploy.sh # creates wrangler.toml, then asks you to fill it

-Fill in the REPLACE_ values: D1 database_id, KV id, your Cloudflare Access team domain + audience, and ADMIN_EMAILS.
-The artifact-owned paths (main = ./vendor/worker.js, [assets].directory = ./vendor/web, migrations_dir = ./vendor/migrations) and compatibility_flags = ["nodejs_compat"] are already set - leave them.
+Fill in the REPLACE_ values: D1 database_id, both KV ids (KV and OAUTH_KV), your Cloudflare Access team domain and audience, and ADMIN_EMAILS.
+The artifact-owned paths (main = ./vendor/worker.js, [assets].directory = ./vendor/web, migrations_dir = ./vendor/migrations) and compatibility_flags are already set — leave them.
+The flags are not decoration: dropping global_fetch_strictly_public or cache_option_enabled makes the server advertise OAuth client registration support it does not have, and every attempt to add it as a connector in Claude fails.

 This is the step that most often goes wrong.
 Do not use Cloudflare’s built-in “Edit Cloudflare Workers” token template: it omits D1, so wrangler deploy succeeds but wrangler d1 migrations apply fails with an auth error.